kubeflow/mpi-operator/proposals/scalable-robust-operator.md

       doesn’t support changes to the completions field.
 This can be supported starting from 1.23.
 In the meantime, we can replicate the behavior by creating a new Job and doing Pod adoption.
-  - For Intel MPI, we also need a headless Service to front the launcher, because workers communicate back to the launcher using its hostname.
+  - For Intel MPI and MPICH, we also need a headless Service to front the launcher, because workers communicate back to the launcher using its hostname.
 - **Revert the use of the Job API for the launcher.**
   - The Job controller handles retries when the launcher or any of the workers fail.